 A Mutual Exchange is an ‘assignment of tenancies’, which means you enter an agreement to hand over your tenancy to the other party in the exchange and they do the same.
 You then take responsibility for the other party’s tenancy on the same terms and conditions as them.

-We currently recommend a service called HomeSwapper, which is a national website, that matches your needs with others to make sure it’s the perfect exchange.
+To view homes available for exchange, you can use HomeSwapper, which is a national website that matches your needs with others to make sure it’s the perfect exchange.
+Once you’ve found your perfect match, you’ll need to fill in the application form on this page.

 There are certain conditions that you need to meet to be able to use this service: